 You can become dehydrated if you have severe diarrhoea.
 So, it is important to drink plenty of fluid.

-Call your doctor or specialist nurse if:
+Call your advice line, specialist nurse or GP if:

 - you have 4 or more loose bowel movements in 24 hours